EVerest/everest-core/docs/source/explanation/hardware-drivers.rst

-The error output relays should be wired directly to the DC output relay of the charger to enable a low-level emergency shutdown functionality which works independently of EVerest, see TODO architecture chapter.
+The error output relays should be wired directly to the DC output relay of the charger to enable a low-level emergency shutdown functionality which works independently of EVerest.

 EVerest will read the isolation resistance values and switch off if they fall below 100 kOhm as well, but safety certification should not